 - Amount being shipped.

-- Amount of all hazardous materials of all classes on your vehicle.
+- Amount of all HazMat of all classes on your vehicle.

-Column 4 lists the ID number for each proper shipping name.
-ID numbers are preceded by the letters “NA” or “UN.”
 The letters “NA” are associated with proper shipping names that are only used within the U.S. and to and from Canada.
+The letters “ID” are associated with proper shipping names recognized by the International Civil Aviation Organization (IACO) technical instructions for transportation by air.
 The ID number must appear on the shipping paper as part of the shipping description and also appear on the package.
 It also must appear on cargo tanks and other bulk packaging.
-Police and firefighters use this number to quickly identify the hazardous materials.
+Police and firefighters use this number to quickly identify the HazMat.

-Column 5 shows the packing group (in Roman numeral) assigned to a material.
+Column 5: shows the packing group (in Roman numerals) assigned to a material.

-Column 6 shows the hazard warning label(s) shippers must put on packages of hazardous materials.
-Some products require use of more than 1 label due to a dual hazard being present.
+Column 6: shows the hazard warning label(s) shippers must put on packages of hazardous materials.
+Some products require use of more than 1 label due to multiple hazards being present.

-Column 7 lists the additional (special) provisions that apply to this material.
-When there is an entry in this column, you must refer to the Federal Regulations for specific information.
-The numbers 1-6 in this column mean the hazardous material is a poison inhalation hazard (PIH).
-PIH materials have special requirements for shipping papers, marking, and placards.
+Column 7: lists the additional (special) provisions that apply to this material.
+When there is an entry in this column, you must refer to the CFR for specific information.
+The numbers 1-6 in this column mean the HazMat is a POISON INHALATION HAZARD.
+POISON INHALATION HAZARD materials have special requirements for shipping papers, marking, and placards.

-Column 8 is a 3-part column showing the section numbers covering the packaging requirements for each hazardous material.
+Column 8: is a 3-part column showing the section numbers covering the packaging requirements for each HazMat.

 Note: Columns 9 and 10 do not apply to transportation by highway.